Jij-Inc/ommx/README.md

 # Acknowledgement
 ![BRIDGE](./BRIDGE.png)
-This work was performed for Council for Science, Technology and Innovation (CSTI), Cross-ministerialStrategic Innovation Promotion Program (SIP), “Promoting the application of advanced quantum technologyplatforms to social issues”(Funding agency : QST).
+This work was performed for Council for Science, Technology and Innovation (CSTI), Cross-ministerial Strategic Innovation Promotion Program (SIP), “Promoting the application of advanced quantum technology platforms to social issues”(Funding agency : QST).